aanany2/Strat_coding_Challenge/README.md

 **Input**

-Input: Space seperated list of numbers(which indicate article of clothing)
+Input: Space seperated list of numbers(which indicate articles of clothing)

 **Dependencies**

-There are 3rd party library that needs to installed at its current state.
+There are no 3rd party libraries that need to installed at its current state.

 **Contributing**
 1. Fork it (https://github.com/<>/<>)